Filter by Category:

-FAQ: How can you assess individual student understanding when a written product is created by a small group?
+Teachers wonder how to assess individual student understanding when a written product is created by a small group.
+To do this, use the T.I.P.S. strategy.

 After initially teaching students how to write a constructed response, a strong math explanation, a powerful thesis statement, or a scientific conclusion, it’s doubtful that they could successfully crank out their own written product.
 Most students are not ready for that fast of a “gradual” release of responsibility.
 Rather, scaffold their experience to include working as a group with some built-in independence.